-Students must complete a minimum of 26 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 26 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade ‘C’ or better.
 One course must be completed at Southwestern before the Certificate of Completion Retail Management is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Students are required to take the following courses prior to the program courses, depending on students' college placement information.
 See advisor for details:

 |MTH20||Basic Mathematics (or placement in higher math course)||4|